ErtugrulDay/nlp/README.md

 <br> <br> Week 7: Word Representations with Word2Vec: By training the Word2Vec model on a text collection, similarities and relationships between words are analysed.
 For example, discovering the relationship between ‘king’ and ‘queen’.
 <br> <br> Week 8: Text Generation with Markov Chain: As a simple language modelling application, new sentences can be generated from a collection of texts using a Markov Chain.
 <br> <br> Week 9: Sentiment Analysis Application: Sentiment analysis is performed from texts such as Yelp reviews or Twitter data.
 Each comment is categorised as positive or negative.
+<br> <br> Week 10: Topic Discovery with Clustering: Using a group of news headlines, K-means clustering algorithm is used to group the news according to similar topics.